 “All of the children had certain chores to do,” said Myrtle Davidson.
 “When those were finished, we had free time.
 Often, several family members would get together and make up games.
 We had a few fights, but for the most part we got along.”

-“That’s what an American-style family is all about—sticking together through good times and bad times,” said Lois Marshall of Sayre, Oklahoma.
+“That’s what an American-style family is all about—sticking together through good times and bad times,” said Lois Marshall of Sayre, OK.

 There was more time to relax in the early nineteenth century.